There's a reason every serious SLC band wants to play Urban Lounge.

 Eclectic by Design

 The booking has always been eclectic on purpose.
-Glass Animals, Tame Impala, Baroness, Thundercat, The Mountain Goats — all played the room before they outgrew it.
+Glass Animals, Tame Impala, Baroness, Thundercat, The Mountain Goats, Father John Misty, Khruangbin — all played the room before they outgrew it.
 In 2017, Deerhunter's Bradford Cox started throwing cash at the crowd mid-set.
 Red Bennies recorded a live EP there.
 The monthly $5 showcase has launched more SLC careers than most people know.

 "Urban Lounge Wasted"